turingschool/curriculum/source/projects/eventmanager.markdown

 If you prefer to run the program from the terminal:

 * Switch to the project directory
-* Run it with `ruby jsattend.rb`
+* Run it with `ruby eventmanager.rb`

 #### Expected Output

 Your output should look something like...

 ```
-JSAttend Initialized.
+EventManager Initialized.
 ```

 ## Iteration 0: Basics of a CSV File